Common types of health insurance plans

 A catastrophic health plan provides individuals and families with coverage for serious and costly medical events.
 It's typically best for people who are generally healthy and don’t need frequent healthcare.

-These plans have a high deductible and maximum out-of-pocket limit.
-So, participants must pay a large amount of money before the insurance coverage kicks in.
+These plans have high deductibles and maximum out-of-pocket limits.
+Therefore, participants must pay a large amount of money before the insurance coverage kicks in.
 However, once you meet the deductible, the plan usually covers the total cost of essential health benefits.

 Catastrophic policies have eligibility requirements.
 They’re typically available to people younger than 30 because they're less likely to have chronic conditions.
 Those who qualify for a financial hardship or affordability exemption may also enroll in this plan.
 You can also qualify if only one or no insurers are available on the individual health insurance market in your area.